c4tom/DreamDevBox/docs/howto/terminal/open-terminal-on-mac.rst

    The Docker Quick Start Terminal is configured to use Docker with the "default" VM.

-You can now use this terminal window to apply all your Docker and Devilbox related commands.
+You can now use this terminal window to apply all your Docker and DreamDevBox related commands.

 Different terminal